Calorie Calculator — Find Your Daily Calorie Target

 How many calories should I eat to lose weight?

-A deficit of 500 calories per day leads to approximately 0.5kg of weight loss per week.
-This calculator adjusts your target based on your goal automatically.
+Eat 500 fewer calories than your TDEE per day to lose approximately 0.5kg per week.
+This calculator automatically adjusts your target based on your goal.

 What is BMR?

-BMR (Basal Metabolic Rate) is the number of calories your body burns at complete rest — just to keep your organs functioning.
-It’s the starting point for calculating how many calories you need.
+BMR (Basal Metabolic Rate) is the number of calories your body burns at complete rest.
+It’s calculated based on your age, gender, weight and height using the Mifflin-St Jeor equation.

 What is TDEE?

 TDEE (Total Daily Energy Expenditure) is your BMR multiplied by your activity level.
-It represents the total calories you burn in a day including exercise and movement.
+It represents total daily calorie burn including exercise and movement — your maintenance calorie level.